Backdate/TP-Tools/readme.md

 If the *Arg-Wizard* can be used or there is a CRX plug-in this is described or explained.

 ## Program structure
-Currently the programs "TP_VIEW" and "TP_WRITE" use a "uniform" API.
+Currently the programs "TP_VIEW" and "TP_WRITE" uses a "uniform" API.

 - Simple commands are called or executed with a string containing the command name.
   - :CALL TP_VIEW('HELP');